xolisas/Fawn/README.md

 # **Fawn**
-The following _API Key_ has been generated from http://www.omdbapi.com/apikey.aspx
+The following _API Key_ has been generated from http://www.omdbapi.com/apikey.aspx, it's _FREE_ but you need to activate it via email.

 ### Familiarizing myself with the API